 Then time passed on I got admission in an engineering college and started pursuing B.tech in Electrical engineering in Kolkatta.
 After completion of my graduation, I got one job in a software company and worked there for three years but the level of contentment was not full and something was missing.
 Then I recalled my old NGO’s days and became nostalgic about those happy and cherished moments; I remembered the persona of the director madam.
 Suddenly it sparked in me that why not to pursue an MBA in healthcare itself to get all those missing things in my life.
 I called that NGO and asked whereabouts of that director madam, they said that she got promoted to the vice-chairman post and they gave me her mobile number.
 I immediately dialled her.
 It really shocked me she still remembered me even after six years gap.
 I shared my planning regarding the MBA in healthcare and asked her the best college to take admission.
 Without any delay the first college name she said was Asia Pacific Institute of Management (AIM), New Delhi, she said to get into AIM to achieve all your aim.

 I started enquiring about that college.
-The college has a good reputation of 24 long years of experience of successfully running the Management College and from last year this college has started MBA in healthcare program in collaboration with top Russian University, RUDN University, Moscow.
+The college has a good reputation of 24 long years of experience of successfully running the Management College and from last year this college has started MBA healthcare administration programs in collaboration with top Russian University, RUDN University, Moscow.
 There are many benefits of this program from AIM which my director madam had referred to are as follows

 So this year I have taken admission in this highly reputed and well connected B-school for my MBA in healthcare program in Asia Pacific Institute of Management (AIM), New Delhi.
 I have paid my college fee from my saved money from my software earning.
 Faculties here are well learned and highly professional and so is the college infrastructure.
 I am fully satisfied by everything in the college.
 All of my current seniors have got paid summer internship program in top notch multinational companies like J&J, Fortis, Apollo, Himalaya, GSK and many more from the healthcare sector and as per them there are long list of companies waiting for them to hire in final year with the start of placement season.